Survivor 45: Contestants

+Cast of Survivor 45.
+Eventual winner Dee Valladares among the left group (original Reba) at the right of the group's front row.

 The cast of 18 contestants was announced on September 6, 2023.
 Notable cast members include singer-songwriter J. Maya and Bruce Perreault; the latter had briefly competed on the previous season but was medically evacuated after sustaining an injury in the first episode.